hds-sandbox/RDM_biodata_course/develop/dtu_workshop_exercise.md

     **Assay**

-    1. First, fork our `https://github.com/hds-sandbox/assay-template` from the GitHub page into your own account/organization.
+    1. First, fork our [Assay folder template](https://github.com/hds-sandbox/assay-template) from the GitHub page into your own account/organization.
     ![fork_repo_example](./images/fork_repo.png)
     2. Then, use `git clone <your URL to the template>` to put it in your computer.
     3. Modify the contents of the repository so that it matches the **Assay** example above.
 You are welcome to do changes as you please!